Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Fluid-structure interaction model and comparison with experiments

-To get analytical insights on the role of the various length scales in the problem, I simplify the model by neglecting the tip force $F$ which is small compared to the drag inside the bed $f$ (see SM~\cite{Note1}).
-I then look for asymptotic solutions for small $\hat{q}$ and find that up to the second order, $\mathrm{d}x/L=\hat{f}_0/8$ and $\mathrm{d}y/L=\hat{f}^2_0/112$ with $\hat{f}_0$ the dimensionless drag force for rigid hairs (see SM~\cite{Note1}):
+To get analytical insights on the role of the various length scales in the problem, I first notice that the tip force $\hat{F}$ is usually negligible compared to the drag inside the hair bed $\hat{f}$: